-Part B covers doctor and outpatient visits for the diagnosis and treatment of your health conditions.
+Part B of Medicare covers doctor office visits and outpatient care.
 This includes outpatient services received at a doctor’s office, hospital, clinic, or other health facility to examine, diagnose and treat your health conditions.
 Medicare only covers 80% of your Part B medical expenses.
 Most people pay a monthly premium to Medicare for their Part B coverage.
-If you are going to be new to Medicare in 2016 the standard Part B premium is $135.50.
+If you are going to be new to Medicare in 2018 the standard Part B premium is $135.50.
 If you are single and your Modified Adjusted Gross Income for the tax year 2017 was more than $85,000 or $170,000 if you are married and filed a joint tax return you may have to pay a higher Part B premium.

 Medicare Part C: Medicare Advantage

 Medicare Part D: Prescription Drug Coverage

 Part D of Medicare provides outpatient prescription drug coverage.
 Prescription drug coverage is offered by insurance companies that have contracts with the government to sell this coverage.
 If you decide not to join a Medicare Prescription Drug Plan when you’re first eligible, and you don’t have “creditable” prescription drug coverage you will have to pay a late enrollment penalty for 2018 is 35 cents for every month you were not covered.
 It’s a permanent penalty that never goes away and only gets bigger the longer you are without coverage.
 There are over 25 different Prescription Drug Plans offered in Alabama.